V1R4V/CampusNavigator/README.md

 # Java-based Shortest Path Visualization Application

-This Java-based application generates interactive HTML elements to visualize shortest path computations and related operations, offering a user-friendly interface for interacting with a backend system that calculates shortest paths between locations using graph-based algorithms in Madison.
+This Java-based application is a powerful tool that dynamically generates interactive HTML elements, offering a sophisticated visualization of shortest path computations and other graph-based operations.
+It provides a seamless, user-friendly interface for users to engage with the backend, which leverages Dijkstra's algorithm to compute the shortest paths between locations within Madison.
+Through this robust system, users can easily explore and interact with complex algorithms, making data-driven decisions and gaining deeper insights into the efficiency of various pathfinding strategies.
 ## Features

 ### 1. **Shortest Path Prompt Generation**